Please take our Interest Survey:

 conducting a Home Funeral

 Ambrose Gwinnett Bierce Born: June 24, 1842 Meigs County, Ohio Married to Mary Ellen "Mollie" Day, 1871; had three kids, divorced in 1904.
 Lost ca. 1914 (aged 71-72); last letter postmarked Chihuahua, Mexico What’s Bierce got to do with death, other than the high likelihood that he is dead by now?
 During his careers as a Union Soldier in the Civil War, a Writer , and Journalist on the front lines in the Spanish-American War, Bierce created many works of horror fiction, war fiction, science fiction, fantasy, poetry, short stories, humor, Old West cowboy tales, literary criticism and especially satire.
 Two of his works I got to peruse in high school were “An Occurrence at Owl Creek Bridge” and my favorite, “The Devil’s Dictionary”.
 Below is a scathing entry from the Dictionary, SO appropriate for this blog.
 "EMBALM, v.t, To cheat vegetation by locking up the gases upon which it feeds.
-By embalming their dead and thereby deranging the natural balance between animal and vegetable life, the Egyptians made their once fertile and populous country barren and incapable of supporting more than a meagre crew.
+By embalming their dead and thereby deranging the natural balance between animal and vegetable life, the Egyptians made their once fertile and populous country barren and incapable of supporting more than a meager crew.
 The modern, metallic burial casket is a step in the same direction, and many a dead man who ought now to be ornamenting his neighbor’s lawn as a tree or enriching his table as a bunch of radishes, is doomed to a long inutility.
-We shall get him after awhile, if we are spared, but in the meantime the violet and rose are languishing for a nibble at his gluteous maximus. -- Ambrose Bierce “The Devil’s Dictionary”, 1911 Submitted by Tom Dureka commemorating Ambrose Bierce 175th upcoming birthday.
+We shall get him after awhile, if we are spared, but in the meantime the violet and rose are languishing for a nibble at his gluteus maximus. -- Ambrose Bierce “The Devil’s Dictionary”, 1911 Submitted by Tom Dureka commemorating Ambrose Bierce 175th upcoming birthday.

 Joyce Kilmer on Trees